meganz/MEGAchat/Readme.md

 to show them.

 * iOS
-You  must set all options to build as shared library to OFF.
+You  must set all options to build any lib (strophe, mpenc, etc) as shared library to OFF.
 Hit 'c' again to re-configure, and then 'g'.
+After that ccmake should quit.

+* Non-iOS
-After that ccmake should quit and in the console, just type
+In the console, just type
 `make`
 And if all is well, the test app will build.
+*iOS
+After ccmake has quit, you should have an xcode project in the build dir.

 ## Building the Doxygen documentation ##
-From withing the build directory of the previous step, type
+From within the build directory of the previous step, provided that you generated a make build, type
 `make doc`

 # Getting familiar with the codebase #